aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency/currency-codes/_index.md

 ---
-title: How to read MS Project file and manage currency codes with Aspose.Tasks
+title: How to Retrieve Currency from MS Project with Aspose.Tasks
 linktitle: Manage Currency Codes in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to read MS Project file and manage currency codes efficiently using Aspose.Tasks for Java.
-Streamline your project management tasks effortlessly.
+description: Learn how to retrieve currency codes from MS Project files using Aspose.Tasks for Java – the quick way to get currency code Java developers need.
 weight: 10
 url: /java/currency/currency-codes/
-date: 2025-12-09
+date: 2026-02-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to read MS Project file and manage currency codes with Aspose.Tasks
+# How to Retrieve Currency from MS Project with Aspise.Tasks

 ## Introduction
 Welcome!
-In this tutorial you'll discover **how to read MS Project file** data and specifically **manage currency codes** using the Aspose.Tasks Java API.
-Whether you're generating reports, consolidating multi‑currency projects, or simply need to ensure the correct financial symbols appear, this guide walks you through every step— from setting up your environment to retrieving the currency code programmatically.
-By the end, you’ll be comfortable reading MS Project files and extracting the currency information you need.
+In this tutorial you'll discover **how to retrieve currency** codes from an MS Project file using the Aspose.Tasks Java API.
+Whether you're generating multi‑currency financial reports, consolidating projects from different regions, or simply need the correct monetary symbols for downstream processing, this guide walks you through every step—from setting up your environment to extracting the currency code programmatically.
+By the end, you’ll be comfortable reading MS Project files and using the **get currency code java** call to obtain the ISO currency identifier.

 ## Quick Answers
 - **What does the API do?** It reads MS Project files and exposes properties such as currency code.